harvard-lts/etd-cron/README.md

 ##### Run docker exec to execute a shell in the container by name

-Open a shell using the exec command to access the  jstor-cron container.
+Open a shell using the exec command to access the  etd-cron container.

 ```
 docker exec -it etd-cron bash